-4.1.2.3 Sections 91.1037(c) and 135.385(f).
+2.1.2.3 Sections 91.1037(c), (d), (e), and 135.385(f).
 Parts 91 and 135 operators that are authorized via operations specifications (OpSpecs) or management specifications (MSpecs) to use a Destination Airport Analysis program (such as a part 135 eligible-on-demand operator) may depart on a flight if preflight planning indicates that the aircraft will be able to perform a full stop landing within 80 percent of the effective runway length available.
-In this case, the landing distance required is determined by multiplying the AFM approved landing distance by 1.25 or dividing it by 0.80.
+To determine the landing distance required, multiply the AFM approved landing distance by 1.25 or divide the AFM approved landing distance by 0.80.
+This factor assumes a dry runway condition at TOA.

 Example: AFM approved landing distance = 3000 ft.
-(3000' x 1.25 = 3750' or $3000' \div 0.80 = 3750'$.)
-In this example, to comply with the 80 percent rule, the appropriately authorized operator would need to confirm that the runway at the planned destination is at least 3750 ft long.
+(3000' x 1.25 = 3750' or 3000' ÷ 0.80 = 3750'.)
+In this example, to comply with the 80 percent rule, the appropriately authorized operator would need to confirm that the runway LDA at the planned destination is at least 3750 ft long.

 Note: The 80 percent factored distance in most cases will not provide a safe landing margin if the runway is either wet or contaminated.
 Operators must exercise extreme caution when preflight planning if the destination airport runway is either wet or contaminated.

-4.1.3 Overview.
-Table 4-1 below provides an overview of predeparture landing distance requirements.
+2.1.3 Overview.
+Table 2-1 below provides an overview of predeparture landing distance requirements.